 6. Al-Raheem (The Most Merciful – adjective)

-B. Al-Hamdu Lillahi Rabbil- `Aalameen (Praise be to God, Lord of the universe)
+B. Al-Hamdu Lillahi Rabbil- `Aalameen (All praise to God, Lord of the worlds)

 7. Al-Hamdu (All Praise, noun)

 8. Li-llahi (Li–> to/for, Preposition, Allah -> God, noun)

 11. Al-Rahmaan (Most Gracious, adjective- an attribute of God)

 12. Al-Raheem (Most Merciful – adjective – an attribute of God)

 D. Maaliki Yawmid- Deen (Master of a Day of the Judgment)